Application deadline: November 1, 2019

 GMAT scores may be required for admission to the EMBA program.
 Requests for GMAT waivers are considered on a case-by-case basis.

 The interview aids the Committee in assessing the candidate's strengths, motivations, personal commitment, and ability to meet the demands of the program.
 The interview also offers the candidate an opportunity to ask questions and to discuss individual considerations with the program director.
 Contact the applicable program office to schedule an interview.
 Early interviews are encouraged.

 Two recommendations, attesting to the applicant's academic and professional abilities, are required.
 One recommendation should be from a high-ranking officer from the candidate's organization.
 A second should be from an immediate supervisor (or for self-employed applicants, a business associate) who has personal knowledge of the candidate's work.

-A non-refundable $100 application fee is required with submission of the application form.
+A non-refundable $125 application fee is required with submission of the application form.
 This fee can be paid online by credit card.
 Checks or money orders can be mailed to the addresses below.
-This fee is waived for applications that are completed in full by July 1 or who attend an information session within the past year.
+This fee is waived for applicants who attend an information session within the past year.